jinnabaalu/jinnabalu.github.io/_posts/2019-10-09-Run-Postgres-Container.md

   data-postgresql:
 ```

-- Set the custom volume for the postgres persistency, update the docker volume of the above yml with the folowing
+- Set the custom volume for the postgres persistency, update the docker volume of the above yml with the following

 ```yml
 ...